tsbarnes/epdtext/README.md

 The framework is extensible, so you can write your own screens as well, each screen is a Python module providing the `handle_btn_press` and `print_to_display` functions.

+There's also a message queue interface to control the screen remotely. (example command line client coming soon)

 ## Setup on Raspberry Pi OS

 * First, enable the SPI inferface on the Pi if you haven't already.